Assamese Hindu Wedding Reception – Post-Wedding Ceremony

 The bride will participate in special ceremonial activities in the groom’s home, and play games with the groom’s immediate family.

 After seeking blessing from the Lord, the bride along with her brother, cousins, and close friends, leaves the groom’s house, to return to her own home.

 The groom remains in his own home that night.

-The next day everyone stays at home and relaxes, and bid farewell to out of town guests, who are returning home.
+The next day everyone stays at home and relaxes, and bids farewell to out-of-town guests, who are returning home.

 Two days after the wedding, the bride will be escorted by her brother and cousins to her new home, the groom’s house.

 This ceremony is called Bidaai.

 The bride throws rice over her shoulder as she leaves her home, to ensure that prosperity continues in her home, as well as follows her into her new residence.

 I also came upon a slightly different version of this tradition, which here is called Datar.